HouzuoGuo/laitos/doc/Web service: Twilio telephone SMS hook.md

 ## Configuration
-Follow [command processor](https://github.com/HouzuoGuo/laitos/wiki/Command-processor) to construct configuration for JSON key `HTTPBridges`.
+Follow [command processor](https://github.com/HouzuoGuo/laitos/wiki/Command-processor) to construct configuration for JSON key `HTTPFilters`.
 Make sure to limit `MaxLength` of `LintText` to a reasonable number below 1000, otherwise an unexpectedly large command response may incur high fees.

 Then, in order to enable telephone call hook, construct the following properties under JSON key `HTTPHandlers`: